Birdy-C/DailyCodingProblem/README.md

 # DailyCodingProblem
 https://www.dailycodingproblem.com/

+[TOC]

 ## 1 [Eazy]
 This problem was recently asked by Google.

 Given a list of numbers and a number k, return whether any two numbers from the list add up to k.
 For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.

 Bonus: Can you do this in one pass?